Access & Disability Resources

 Learn more about TRIO

-Access and Disability Resources has a variety of technologies designed to assist you in accessing your academic material.
-Please meet with a disability counselor to learn more about how assistive technology may be helpful to you and what assistive technology is available for use while testing.
+Access & Disability Resources has a variety of assistive technologies available to assist you in accessing your testing material during a testing appointment.
+In addition, some technologies can be loaned out for the semester (if the student is registered with ADR).
+JAWS Fusion is available in ADR, in both Canton and Brockton libraries and in the Student Success lounge in the B building on the Brockton campus.
+Please meet with a disability counselor to learn more about how assistive technology may be helpful to you and what assistive technology is available for free on a variety of apps and personal devices.

 - Voice recognition computer software that types as you talk.
 A great resource for students with dysgraphia, spelling, upper extremity injuries, upper extremity mobility challenges and/or typing issues.
 The more you use Dragon Naturally Speaking the more familiar it gets with your individual voice, vocabulary and speech.
 It does take practice for it to become truly useful.